 So how do the sounds compare, from these different options?
 Sound 1 below is a repeat of Sound 5 from section 3.2, with the frequency ratios of an ideal beam, and modal Q-factors of 100.
 Sound 2 is the result of rounding all these ratios to the nearest whole number, so that all overtones are perfect harmonics.
 Sound 3 is based on measured frequency ratios from a xylophone bar in which the second mode was tuned to three times the fundamental, and Sound 4 is a similar thing but based on measured frequency ratios from a marimba bar in which the second mode was tuned to four times the fundamental.
 The ratios for the xylophone bar are 1.00, 3.00, 6.16, 10.29, 14.01, 19.66, 24.02.
 For the marimba bar, they are 1.00, 3.92, 9.24, 16.27, 24.22, 33.54, 42.97.
 In both cases, the measured frequency ratios do not seem to be deliberately tuned beyond the second mode.

 To my ear, the two cases based on measured frequencies sound better than Sound 2 with the “perfect” harmonics.
 The non-harmonic higher overtones seem to give an interesting percussive edge to the sound which is lacking in Sound 2.
 But I hear something else interesting: when comparing Sound 3 with Sound 4 in rapid succession, the actual pitches of the two scales can sound different.
 But the fundamental frequencies are exactly the same in both cases, and the second mode is tuned to a near-harmonic in both cases.
 My brain seems to be responding, in some way, to the 4:3 ratio of the two second frequencies, plus the fact that all the higher overtones tend to follow in a similar ratio.
-Recall from section ? that 4:3 is the frequency ratio for an interval of a fourth in musical language, and this is indeed the “pitch” difference that I sometimes hear when comparing these two examples.
-We will return to this question when we look at church bells and their “strike notes” in section ?.
+Recall from section 2.3 that 4:3 is the frequency ratio for an interval of a fourth in musical language, and this is indeed the “pitch” difference that I sometimes hear when comparing these two examples.

 To begin to understand how the tuning process is done, we can use a method based on Rayleigh’s principle, introduced in the previous section, to give a graphical representation of what a maker can expect to do by adjusting the pattern of thickness.
 As explained in the next link, from the mode shapes (as plotted in Fig. 1 in the previous section) we can compute a function $G(x)$ which tells you the sensitivity of the natural frequency of that mode to any small change in the thickness pattern.
 Examples for the first three modes of a uniform beam are plotted in Fig. 3.
 If a little wood is removed in a particular area of the beam, this function tells you how much that mode frequency will change.
 Removing wood where $G$ is negative will make the frequency go down; removing wood where $G$ is positive will make it go up.